19-20

 Here are the steps of the marriage preparation process listed in order:

-► #2 FOCCUS After meeting with the priest of your local parish, the next component in the marriage preparation process is to complete FOCCUS, the "pre-nuptial inventory."
-Your priest may be able to facilitate the FOCCUS inventory for you or may direct you to a FOCCUS facilitator.
-Your facilitator will register you for your FOCCUS inventory.
-FOCCUS can be done on-line and is available in English or Spanish.
-Normally the follow-up with the FOCCUS facilitatior is done in person, but due to the Coronavirus situation it may be necessary to complete this inventory discussion using Zoom.
-For general information about FOCCUS, go to: www.foccusinc.com Please note: Your FOCCUS facilitator must register you for your FOCCUS inventory - you are not able to register yourself.
+► Step #2 FOCCUS After meeting with the priest of your local parish, the next component in the marriage preparation process is to complete FOCCUS, the "pre-nuptial inventory."
+The FOCCUS inventory is done on-line and is available in English or Spanish.
+Once you have completed the inventory, your priest may be able to facilitate the FOCCUS follow-up sessions with you or may direct you to a FOCCUS facilitator.
+Normally the follow-up sessions with the FOCCUS facilitatior are done in person, but it may also be possible complete this inventory discussion using Zoom.
+For general information about FOCCUS, please go to: www.foccusinc.com Please note: Your FOCCUS facilitator must register you for your FOCCUS inventory - you are not able to register yourself.

-►#4 Marriage Formation An important component in the marriage preparation process is to participate in a Marriage Formation Program.
-Listed below are links to two of the options available.
+►Step #4 Marriage Formation An important component in the marriage preparation process is the requirement to participate in a Marriage Formation Program.
+Listed below are links to two of the options available for you.
 You are free to choose either program listed below that best suits your needs (e.g., your personal or work schedule, where you live, date of your wedding, etc):

 or...